BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_3_Spending_a_Transaction_to_a_Multisig.md

 ## Summary: Spending a Transaction with a Multisig

 The methodology for spending multisig transactions has changed over time.
-Where it once upon a time was supported with a specific methodology, now it's instead a part of a larger technique called PSBTs.
+Where it once upon a time was supported with a specific set of commands, now it's instead a part of a larger technique called PSBTs.
 Even if Bitcoin Core were to restore some of its classic multisig functionality, PSBTs are the best-practice way to spend multisigs, because they're a large, interoperable specification.

 ## What's Next?